Skip to content

 Viral infections in some cases can cause spinal curvature, particularly in fry that survive an infection during early development.

-Honestly — there is no treatment for established scoliosis.
+There is no treatment for established scoliosis.
 The spinal curve is a physical structural deformity and cannot be reversed with medication or environmental changes.

-What you can do is focus on quality of life.
+• Focus on quality of life instead.
 Ensure the affected fish can reach food easily — if severe curvature prevents normal swimming to the surface, target feeding with a syringe or pipette can help.
-Keep water quality excellent and stress levels low.
-Avoid housing a fish with severe scoliosis with aggressive tank mates that may bully it.

 Prevention: Avoid purchasing fish that already show signs of spinal curvature.
 When breeding guppies, rotate breeding stock regularly and introduce unrelated fish periodically to maintain genetic diversity.
 Feed breeding pairs and fry a varied diet that includes live or frozen foods rich in vitamins and nutrients.